Target-Aware Early Stage Ranking: Experiments

+We evaluate the performance of TESR using Normalized Entropy (NE), a standard industry metric for calibration and predictive power in ranking tasks.
+A lower NE indicates higher prediction accuracy; therefore, we report the percentage reduction in NE relative to the baseline, where more negative values signify superior performance.

-\textbf{GESR (basic): } In Table \ref{tab:offline_basic}, we augment the Two Tower baseline model with GESR (basic), resulting in substantial NE improvements across both engagement and consumption tasks.
+\textbf{TESR (basic): } In Table \ref{tab:offline_basic}, we augment the Two Tower baseline model with TESR (basic), resulting in substantial NE improvements across both engagement and consumption tasks.
 While we observe some regression in training and inference QPS as shown in Table \ref{tab:costs}, the gains in NE performance justify and outweigh these costs.

-To better understand the contributions of individual components within GESR (basic), we conduct ablation studies by selectively removing target-awareness and HMA: \begin{itemize} \item \textbf{GESR (basic) - Target Awareness:} This model removes target-awareness by replacing HSTU’s NRO sequences with Uself[-1] (the final embedding of the output RO sequences).
-The NE wins on engagement tasks is almost halved, and the wins on consumption tasks are also tangibly impacted, confirming the effectiveness of the target-awareness. \item \textbf{GESR (basic) - HMA:} This model removes HMA from the GESR module, and observes tangible regressions in NE wins compared to the full GESR (basic) model, demonstrating the importance of HMA. \end{itemize}
+To better understand the contributions of individual components within TESR (basic), we conduct ablation studies by selectively removing target-awareness and HMA: \begin{itemize} \item \textbf{TESR (basic) - Target Awareness:} This model removes target-awareness by replacing HSTU’s NRO sequences with Uself[-1] (the final embedding of the output RO sequences).
+The NE wins on engagement tasks is almost halved, and the wins on consumption tasks are also tangibly impacted, confirming the effectiveness of the target-awareness. \item \textbf{TESR (basic) - HMA:} This model removes HMA from the TESR module, and observes tangible regressions in NE wins compared to the full TESR (basic) model, demonstrating the importance of HMA. \end{itemize}

-Additionally, the strong signals provided by the complete GESR (basic) model enable us to downscale embedding table sizes, thereby improving overall ROI.
+Additionally, the strong signals provided by the complete TESR (basic) model enable us to downscale embedding table sizes, thereby improving overall ROI.
 This is evidenced by a 12\% reduction in total model FLOPS as shown in Table \ref{tab:costs}.

-\textbf{GESR (advanced): } Table \ref{tab:offline_advanced} presents the GESR (advanced) model, which builds upon GESR (basic) by incorporating several enhancements and scale-ups.
+\textbf{TESR (advanced): } Table \ref{tab:offline_advanced} presents the TESR (advanced) model, which builds upon TESR (basic) by incorporating several enhancements and scale-ups.
 We ablate each new component—such as doubling the input sequence length (“2k seq length,” from 1024 to 2048), increasing encoder dimension, introducing RO/NRO cross-attention, and adding MLPG—to assess their individual impact.
-Empirical results show that each change yields measurable NE gains; collectively, GESR (advanced) delivers an additional 0.35\% NE improvement for engagement and 0.2\% for consumption over GESR (basic).
+Empirical results show that each change yields measurable NE gains; collectively, TESR (advanced) delivers an additional 0.35\% NE improvement for engagement and 0.2\% for consumption over TESR (basic).